viclw17/viclw17.github.io/_posts/2018-07-17-raytracing-diffuse-materials.md

 https://blog.csdn.net/libing_zeng/article/details/72599041
 https://blog.csdn.net/libing_zeng/article/details/54428306
 -->
-# Diffuse Material
+# Diffuse Material and Diffuse Reflection
-Object with a diffuse material doesn't emit light but take on the colors from the surroundings(background/sky light), and **modulate** _(alter the amplitude or frequency of (an electromagnetic wave or other oscillation) in accordance with the variations of a second signal, typically one of a lower frequency)_ the colors with its own intrinsic color.
+Object with a diffuse material doesn't emit light but take on the colors from the surroundings(background/sky light), and **modulate** _(alter the amplitude or frequency of an electromagnetic wave or other oscillation in accordance with the variations of a second signal, typically one of a lower frequency)_ the colors with its own intrinsic color.

 <img src="https://upload.wikimedia.org/wikipedia/commons/e/e1/FullMoon2010.jpg" width="320"  style="display:block; margin:auto;">